saikitsune/jobs/contents/backend-engineer/index.md

 ## About you,

-* You understand Computer Science concepts OOP, data structures and algorithms - we don't care if it's LISP or Ruby you're good at.
+* You understand Computer Science concepts OOP, data structures and algorithms - we don't care if it's LISP or Ruby that you're good at.

 * Your code is poetry.
 Your audience reads it with joy.